survivejs/react-book/manuscript/react_and_flux.md

 Note that I'm enabling Stage 0 functionality as I'll be relying on some of that in the next chapter (primarily [class properties](https://gist.github.com/jeffmo/054df782c05639da2adb)).

 T> Another way to deal with Babel configuration would be to define a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file in the project root.
 It would contain default settings used by Babel.
-It's the same idea as for ESlint.
+It's the same idea as for ESLint.

 ### Adding Decorator Wrappers